purescript/registry-dev/README.md

       , version : Text
       -- The git repo the package is published at
       , repository : ./Repo.dhall
-      -- The directories containing source files for this package , sources : List Text
       -- The packages this package depends on
       , dependencies : Map Text Text
       }